Steve Ballmer: Apple

-In 2007, Ballmer said, "There's no chance that the iPhone is going to get any significant market share.
-No chance."
+In 2007, Ballmer said, "iPhone is the most expensive phone in the world and it doesn't have a keyboard...
+There's no chance that the iPhone is going to get any significant market share.
+No chance..."

 Speaking at a conference in NYC in 2009, Ballmer criticized Apple's pricing, saying, "Now I think the tide has turned back the other direction (against Apple).
 The economy is helpful.
 Paying an extra $500 for a computer in this environment—same piece of hardware—paying $500 more to get a logo on it?
 I think that's a more challenging proposition for the average person than it used to be."

 On September 25, 2014, Ballmer said he would bar the team from using Apple products such as iPads, and replace them with Microsoft products.
 It has been reported that he had previously also barred his family from using iPhones.

 In 2015, when Apple had become the world's most valuable company, Ballmer called Microsoft's decision to invest in Apple to save it from bankruptcy in 1997 as the "craziest thing we ever did".

 In 2016, Ballmer revisited his iPhone statements, saying, "People like to point to this quote...but the reason I said that was [that] the price of $600–$700 was too high".
 He said he did not realize that Apple was going to have phone carriers build the cost into the customer's monthly bill.

 Free and open-source software

-In July 2000, Ballmer called the free software Linux kernel "communism" and further claimed that it infringed Microsoft's intellectual property.
-In June 2001 he called Linux a "cancer that attaches itself in an intellectual property sense to everything it touches".
+In July 2000, Ballmer called Linux "a tough competitor" in some server markets, and said that it had "characteristics of communism that people love so very, very much about it", referring to the fact it was free.
+In June 2001 he called Linux "good competition" in an interview, but criticized government funding for open-source work because of licensing issues and said that Linux was a "cancer ... in the intellectual property sense".
+In 2006, he claimed that it infringed Microsoft's intellectual property.
 Ballmer used the notion of "viral" licensing terms to express his concern over the fact that the GNU General Public License (GPL) employed by such software requires that all derivative software be under the GPL or a compatible license.
 In April 2003 he interrupted a skiing holiday in Switzerland to personally plead with the mayor of Munich not to switch to Linux.
 But he did not succeed with this and Munich switched to LiMux, despite his offering a 35% discount at his lobbying visit.

 In March 2016, Ballmer changed his stance on Linux, saying that he supports his successor Satya Nadella's open source commitments.
 He maintained that his comments in 2001 were right at the time but that times have changed.